sunarch/f_tj_tomjoro-github-io/_posts/2021-12-14-functional-programming-is-a-lie.md

 If working with functional programming and immutable data is so un-natural then why bother?

 I thought about this, until I realized that an important piece is missing from the world view: time.
+Time makes the world immutable and global state impossible.

 ## Time